Becoming familiar with Synerise API Reference

 - The description offers more detailed information about the entity.

 The Request body schema section outlines the JSON body of the request, if applicable.

 - The arrow means that the entity is an object or an array.
 Click it to expand the details.

 - Some entities have longer descriptions that are initially collapsed for easier browsing.
 Click to expand.

 - The buttons toggle between different schemas of an entity.
-“One of” means that you can only pick one, “Any of” means that you can pick any combination.
 If restrictions exist, they are mentioned in the description.

 To see the schema of a response, click the bar.
 The schema expands:

 The samples visualize the schema and offer help in a few programming languages.